More evacuations as Canary Islands fire out of control

 DESIREE MARTIN, AFP

-The archipelago received 13.7 million foreign visitors last year, over half of them from Britain and Germany.

-In Gran Canaria, tourists tend to stay in beach resorts and not so much in the mountainous centre.
+But a large majority of tourists who visit Gran Canaria stay in beach resorts.

-In a statement, the government of the Canary Islands said the tourism industry on the island remained unaffected "given that the fire is confined to upland parts," "with no resorts suffering effects" and no flight delays.
+In a statement, the government of the Canary Islands said the tourism industry on the island remained unaffected "given that the fire is confined to upland parts," with no resorts impacted and no flight delays.

+But the flames have hit or are threatening several protected natural areas.

+Already, the blaze is devouring part of a UNESCO biosphere reserve and has entered the natural park of Tamadaba, a pine forest that is one of the Canary Islands' most untouched areas.